Chem-Dry of Des Moines is one of the leading carpet cleaners in the Des Moines & West Des Moines, IA area, and it’s easy to see why.

 How long will it take for my carpet to dry completely?

 Drying time depends on humidity levels, airflow to the room(s) cleaned, and the type of carpet.
 In general, turning on your air conditioning or fans will help accelerate dry times.
-After a professional cleaning, it typically takes 1-2 hours for the carpet to dry.
+After a professional cleaning, it typically takes a few hours for the carpet to dry.
 Sometimes carpets can take longer to dry for various reasons.

 Should I vacuum before you arrive?